 Once you know your weight, you can determine your body mass index (BMI), which is a height/weight ratio that will show where you fall in the weight spectrum.
 (There are many simple BMI calculators available online.)
 Your BMI is considered healthy if it falls between 18.5 and 25, and overweight if it is between 25 and 30—a good reason to adjust your diet and exercise routine.
 When BMI reaches 30, people begin to have an extremely difficult time losing weight without medical support and interventions, Dr. Morton says.
 The Yale Weight Loss Program offers options such as medication, endoscopic procedures, and surgery for people in need.

-If you need to lose 10 or 15 pounds, it should be doable—even with the changes and restrictions of the pandemic, Dr. Morton says.
+If you need to lose 10 or 15 pounds, it should be doable, Dr. Morton says.
 The first step is to come up with a plan, he says.
 He recommends building new routines around what he calls the four pillars for weight loss: diet, exercise, sleep, and stress management.
 “You have to have routines.
 You can’t just be sailing along, hoping for the best.
 Start with the fundamentals,” he says.
 “That means getting up in the morning, taking a shower, getting breakfast, and having a plan for the day.
 Purpose gives direction, and it helps when it comes to weight.”

 One or two pounds a week is a reasonable weight loss pace, Dr. Morton says.
 “If you want to cut back by 500 calories a day, that might mean you are exercising the equivalent of 200 calories and cutting out 300 calories in your diet.”